nettlep/magic/README.md

 The core libraries, along with the production server (_Whisper_) are written to support macOS and Linux, with additional support for the Raspberry Pi platform.

-The testbed applications (_Steve_ and _Stevie_) were written specifically for macOS and iOS, respectively.
+The testbed applications (_Steve_ and _Abra_) were written specifically for macOS and iOS, respectively.
 There is currently no Windows support for desktop platforms or Android support for mobile platforms.

 Full documentation is available [here](https://nettlep.github.io/magic/).